|Content-type||Send in message templates||Send in session messages||Incoming messages|

 Also, people prefer to message businesses on WhatsApp for:

-- A personal connection: 64% of WhatsApp users agreed that WhatsApp fostered a personal connection to businesses.
+- A personal connection: 64% of users agreed that WhatsApp fosters a personal connection to businesses.

 - More confidence: 65% feel more confident messaging businesses vs. sending an email.